-Introducing your students to classical music can be quite the chore for they may find listening to it a bit boring.
-However, with the help of this Music resource, your music listening nightmares will be over and your students will grow to love the "classics" and the stories behind them in no time.
+Introducing your students to classical music can be quite the chore because they may find listening to it a bit boring.
+However, with the help of Tod Kline's compendium of music activities and lessons, Classic Tunes & Tales, your music listening nightmares will be over.
+Your students will grow to appreciate and maybe even love the "classics" and the stories behind them.

 This resource is a collection of short, easy music listening activities that consist of 50 classical music tunes and 50 tales with accompanying music listening worksheets that are all organized into sections by grade level categories.
 Therefore, children in grades K-8 can listen to the classical pieces that best apply to their age and complete the included classical music activities.
 However, all of these songs and lessons can be modified to work with any grade level.

 This book will provide your students with an opportunity to take an interest in famous classical composers and the masterpieces they have created while also learning some important elements of music.
 The activities in this book are organized for ease of use by both teacher and student and are geared toward a variety of age levels.